“Education stands as the vital key that opens the path to freedom, knowledge, and responsibility.”

 Courtney HARRINGTON

-Courtney Harrington has spent over 12 years with the U.S. Department of Veterans Affairs, expanding healthcare access and support for veterans.
-A Virginia Tech graduate and active community leader, she serves as a trustee of Charleston Community Church and various nonprofits.
-Courtney is widely respected for her leadership, resilience-building efforts, and unwavering advocacy for those who have served.
+Courtney Harrington has dedicated more than 12 years to the U.S. Department of Veterans Affairs, advancing healthcare access and support for veterans across the nation.
+A proud Virginia Tech graduate and active community leader, she serves as a trustee of Charleston Community Church and several nonprofit organizations, championing service, compassion, and collaboration to strengthen communities and improve the lives of others.

 • Black and white portrait of a middle-aged woman with wavy blonde hair, wearing a dark blazer and white blouse, looking confidently at the camera with a blurred indoor background.